 The inpatient surgical unit is known as 4B North.
-It is beside the pediatric and obstetrical units.
-The surgical unit provides a multi-team approach to support your needs after surgery.
+It is located in Wing B, Level 3.
+The inpatient surgical unit provides a multi-team approach to support your needs after surgery.

 What I Need to Know

 After your surgery is over you will go to the Post-Anesthetic Care Unit (PACU) to recover from your anesthetic.
 Children who have had surgery are able to have one support person with them in the Post-Anesthetic Care Unit.
 From there, depending on the type of surgery, your medical history and personal situation, you will either return to Surgical Day Care to be discharged, be admitted to the Inpatient Surgical Unit or to the Intensive Care Unit.

 Cambridge Memorial Hospital strives to meet your individual needs.
 Your treatment plan is developed with your help and may contain the following:

 - Pain Control - Management of post-operative pain control is decided by your surgeon and/or the Acute Pain Service and is based on your condition and surgical procedure.
 There are various methods available.
 Nursing staff will provide health teaching and education on the method selected.